Steve1192/friendly-train/README.md

 JavaScript Phase-1 Final Project Documentation

-Directions for user:
+The following is a single web page application that pulls data from the balldontlie API located at: https://www.balldontlie.io/#introduction .

-Every time this page loads a NBA player from 1979 to today will be generated.
-Your NBA knowledge is seriously lacking and I know you don't know ball.
-For current players, you guess the team they're on.
-For Former players, guess the team they played on the longest.
-You get 5 guesses.
-If you submit a 6th incorrect guess the page will reload and a new player will be generated.
-Keep in mind, spelling counts and the first letter of the team city and team name must be capitalized-- YOU DON'T KNOW BALL !!!
+The application runs as follows.
+100 random NBA players from 1979 to today are fetched using a GET request.
+The players name is displayed on the page.
+The user has 5 guesses to determine the team of the listed player.
+IF it is a former player then the user is supposed to guess the team that player played on most of his career.
+If it is a current player then the user is supposed to guess the team that he is currently playing on.
+When the user submits a 6th incorrect guess the page reloads and a new player name is generated.

-Link to my awesome blog on this: https://medium.com/@stevesantner/my-js-final-project-experience-a160a39e57e1
+Link to my blog on this: https://medium.com/@stevesantner/my-js-final-project-experience-a160a39e57e1

 FEATURES I WOULD LIKE TO ADD IN THE FUTURE: